LogtalkDotOrg/logtalk.org/_posts/2019-09-19-modules-are-objects.md

 aside: false
 ---

 **Prolog modules are objects.** This statement may surprise you.
 From past experience, it will also annoy some Prolog practitioners.
 It is not the case that the creators of Prolog module systems *intended* to create an object-oriented extension to Prolog.
-But what modules *are* is a function of their *characteristics*, not a function of its *design intentions* <sup id="a1">[1](#f1)</sup>.
+But what modules *are* is a function of their *characteristics*, not a function of their *design intentions* <sup id="a1">[1](#f1)</sup>.

 There is a partial but widespread view of not only OOP being a synonymous of imperative OOP but also OOP languages being a synonymous of *class-based* languages.
 This often leads to the idea that Prolog modules are fundamentally distinct from objects.
-But OOP can also be declarative (as exemplified by Logtalk) and OOP languages can also be *prototype-based* (e.g. Self and JavaScript) instead of *class-based*.
-It turns out that **modules systems define a simple, limited, *prototype-based* OOP language**.
+But OOP can also be declarative (as exemplified by Logtalk) and OOP languages can also be *prototype-based* (e.g. Self and JavaScript) instead of class-based.
+It turns out that **modules systems define a simple, limited, prototype-based OOP language**.

 How is the OOP notion of a *prototype* materialized by a Prolog module?
 Let's consider the defining characteristics of a prototype one-by-one: